codesanook/codesanook-examples/codesanook-examples-node-authorization-server/README.md

 - Should we add role in JWT https://stackoverflow.com/a/53527119/1872200

 ### TODO
+- [x] Mix JS and TS with "allowJs": true TypeScript option
+- Only return done(null, false); for handle exception
 - logging system
 - indexing Mongo DB
-- Only return done(null, false); for handle exception
 - Playwright testing
 - Code map for TypeScript